NFL Draft: New England Patriots and the Struggles to Draft Wide Receivers

 Remember Moss and Welker’s names mentioned earlier.

-Acquiring outside help to fix the inadequate attempts made during the draft with this unit.

-The most notable players currently on the Patriots depth chart where not draft by New England.
-DeVante Parker was recently acquired by trade over a week ago.
+The most notable players currently on the Patriots depth chart where not drafted by New England.
+DeVante Parker was recently acquired by trade.
 Kendrick Bourne and Nelson Agholor both signed with the team last year via free agency.
-Jakobi Meyers signed with the Patriots after going undrafted in 2019, ironically, he was their best receiver last season.
+Jakobi Meyers signed with the Patriots after being undrafted in 2019 and he was their best receiver last season.

 Meyers brings up one silver lining in this debacle.

 The Patriots' track record proves to be much more productive when drafting receivers in rounds six or seven or not at all.
-Rather than in the top three rounds.
-A sixth or seventh-round selection is a camp body under most circumstances.
+A sixth- or seventh-round selection is a camp body under most circumstances.

 Yes, the team hopes they materialize and make the practice squad at best.
 Anything on par with that or better is a tremendous bonus.

-The careers of Givens, Edelman and undrafted Meyers collectively blow away the numerous draft capital wasted on players taken in the first three rounds.
-Berrios a sixth-round pick has carved out a career with the New York Jets after being released by the Patriots.
+The careers of Branch, Edelman and the undrafted Meyers collectively blow away the numerous draft capital wasted on players taken in the first three rounds.
+Berrios, a sixth-round pick, has carved out a career with the New York Jets after being released by the Patriots.

 Branch is the only player taken in the top three rounds that validates his draft selection.